The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: RESULTS

 \subsection{Cosmological Outputs}

-Simulation-based inference (SBI) offers a flexible and statistically rigorous framework for cosmological parameter estimation from complex data.
-In this study, we employ two distinct forms of summary statistics: (1) ML-derived feature representation ($x_{\mathtt{ML}}$) and (2) the shear 2PCF ($\hat{\xi}_{+-}$).
+SBI offers a flexible and statistically rigorous framework for cosmological parameter estimation from complex data.
+In this study, we employ two distinct forms of summary statistics: (1) ML-derived feature representation ($x_{\texttt{ML}}$) and (2) the shear 2PCF ($\hat{\xi}_{+-}$).
 The constraining power on the target cosmological parameters is quantified by the Figure of Merit (FoM), normalized per square degree.

-Due to the inherent randomness in SBI training, we perform 10 independent SBI runs for each case and select the model with the strongest constraining power.
-To demonstrate the SBI performance in each case, we adopt the fiducial cosmology characterized by ($\Omega_{m}^{\rm true},\,\sigma_{8}^{\rm true})\,=\,(0.3062, \,0.7615)$.
+In principle, given a fixed neural compressor, stochastic variations across independent SBI realizations should be negligible if the neural density estimator (NDE) is fully converged.
+In practice, however, factors such as finite training data, limited model capacity, and random initialization of the NDE can introduce small variations in the inferred posteriors.

+Each SBI run yields a distinct approximate posterior conditioned on its learned parameters.
+This reflects the stochastic nature of NDE, including random initialization and stochastic optimization during training, which introduces variability across realizations.
+To assess the impact of these effects, we perform 10 independent SBI realizations using a fixed trained FLI network as the neural compressor.
+We find that the inferred posteriors are broadly consistent across runs, indicating good stability of the SBI procedure.
+Based on this consistency, we report results from a representative NDE model that achieves strong constraining power, in order to illustrate the achievable performance of the method.
+The full set of inferred posteriors from the 10 SBI runs is presented in Appendix \ref{sec: appendix}.